patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Regularly reverse engineer the physical dependency graph and bring back to the desired state (often the functional design)

+**Archicture**

+- [ ] Base microservices on functional cohesion / a functional design

+- [ ] In event-based architectures, limit generating internal events as much as possible, reacting predominantly to externally generated events.

+- [ ]

 ## Stakeholders